 Personally, I did emailing at Rakuten for 2 years.
 We applied this method to the letter for all our newsletters.

 As you can see below, no risk-taking at A.P.C. and Lacoste (luxury players) and Brandalley (marketplace).
 By reading the subject line, we know exactly what the newsletter is going to offer us.

 Advantages/disadvantages of the school method:

-- Advantages: with this method we play it safe: no originality that might offend the subscriber or create confusion.
-This type of subject also has the advantage of avoiding unpleasant surprises for the openers.
+- Benefits With this method, we play it safe: no originality that might offend the subscriber or create confusion.
+This type of subject line has the advantage of avoiding unpleasant surprises for the openers.
 The person who opens your email knows what to expect.

-- Disadvantages: these objects can be boring, especially for a subscriber who receives many newsletters of the same type.
+- Disadvantages These objects can be tiresome, especially for a subscriber who receives many newsletters of the same type.
 Eventually, your open rate may suffer.

 Strategy 2: Try the mystery method